Eqcell/make-xls-model/README.md

 ## Introduction

-Excel spreadsheets often [get messy](problem.md).
 Some forecast models we often create in Excel can be defined based on historic data, equations and forecast control parameters (growth rates, elasticities, ratios, etc.).
 These models can be generated in Excel file using ```make-xls-model```.

 In brief, we intend to:
 - separate historic data from model/forecast specification